 Buyer closing costs that are paid by the seller are simply reflected in the settlement statement, covered by the profit from the sale.
 If applicable, seller concessions are typically 1.5% to 3% of the sale price.

 How do agents get paid, along with other closing costs?

 As long as there is enough equity in the home, both agent commissions and seller closing costs are simply deducted from your sale profit at the time of closing.
 But if the market value of your home isn’t enough to cover all mortgage debt, you have an upside-down mortgage.
 (In that case, you may need to bring additional cash to the table in order to cover these closing expenses.)
 Sellers usually receive the remaining sale proceeds by check or wire transfer 1-2 business days after closing.

 Talk to a trusted agent to get the full picture.

-It all starts with a realistic valuation of your home, or determining the best selling price.
+Maximizing your sale proceeds requires setting the right price, a quality listing and photo presentation, top-notch digital marketing, and smart negotiation.
 Remember that closing costs can vary, depending on the purchase scenario.
 But a reasonable estimate of your net proceeds helps you know what to plan for.

 If you’re thinking about putting your home on the market in Kitsap County, I’d be happy to help you project your net proceeds from the sale.
 That way, you can avoid surprises and make the best financial decision for your family.
 Give me a call today!